Can Small Agents Collaborate to Beat a Single Large Language Model?: Related Work

-A growing body of work demonstrates that external tools significantly enhance the problem-solving abilities of language models.
+\paragraph{Tool-augmented language models.} A growing body of work demonstrates that external tools significantly enhance the problem-solving abilities of language models.
 Systems integrating web search, code execution, or retrieval mechanisms enable models to overcome knowledge cutoffs and computational limitations.
-The \textit{Agentic-Reasoning} framework \cite{wu2025agenticreasoningstreamlinedframework} exemplifies this approach by decomposing reasoning into planning and tool-invocation stages.
-While prior work shows strong gains for large models, it remains unclear to what extent such gains transfer to smaller backbones.
+Frameworks such as ReAct \citep{yao2023reactsynergizingreasoningacting} and the \textit{Agentic-Reasoning} framework \citep{wu2025agenticreasoningstreamlinedframework} exemplify this approach by decomposing reasoning into planning and tool-invocation stages.
+While prior work shows strong gains for large models, it remains unclear to\,what extent such gains transfer to smaller backbones.